Obesity and the Feet

 Having custom orthotics made for you has never been so simple.
 To help you take the first step toward pain relief, we will send you a special foam impression kit.
 Our kit includes easy instructions and allows you to take impressions of both your feet quickly and cleanly.
 Also included is a self-mailing carton to return your impressions to us.

 Simply place your feet in the impression material and hold still for approximately 10 seconds.
-Then complete the self-examination form, our board certified podiatrist. will personally review each and every kit and examination form returned to us.
+Then complete the self-examination form, our board certified podiatrist will personally review each and every kit and examination form returned to us.
 Within days, custom-made orthotics — which will relieve your unique foot problems — will be made for you under the supervision of our foot doctor and rushed to you via Priority Mail.